mui/mui-x/docs/data/date-pickers/custom-components/custom-components.md

 ### Component props

-The action bar is available on all the pickers component and is located at the bottom of the picker's views.
+The action bar is available on all picker components.
+It is located at the bottom of the picker's views.
 By default, it contains no action on desktop and the action _Cancel_ and _Accept_ on mobile.

 You can override the action displayed using the `actions` prop passed to this component.